External Community Advisory Council

 Laurel Douglas is CEO of the Women’s Enterprise Centre, which provides business loans, advisory services, resources, training and mentors to women business owners throughout BC.
 She was the founding Executive Director of the Science & Technology Council of the Okanagan (now Accelerate Okanagan).
 In 2017 she was named one of BC Business’ Most Influential Women.

 James Eccott is a Director at Canterra Minerals Corp. and past President & CEO of Dia Met Minerals Ltd. He has sat on various corporate boards since he retired in 2001 including tenures as Vice Chairman of Sun-Rype Products Ltd. and Chairman of Northern Air Support.
-Jim is a UBC alumnus (BComm, 1955) and completed a six-year term on the UBC Board of Governors.
+He is a UBC alumnus (BComm, 1955) and completed a six-year term on the UBC Board of Governors.

-Dick Fletcher is a partner in the Kelowna offices of Urban Systems Ltd. As co-chair of the Okanagan Partnership, Engineering Advisory Committee, Dick was instrumental in assuring that the newly formed Okanagan campus of UBC developed full-degree engineering programs.
+Dick Fletcher is a partner in the Kelowna offices of Urban Systems Ltd. As co-chair of the Okanagan Partnership, Engineering Advisory Committee, he was instrumental in assuring that the newly formed Okanagan campus of UBC developed full-degree engineering programs.

 Mal Griffin is the VP Human Resources for the Interior Health Authority.
 Prior to his appointment in 2016, he served as Interior Health’s VP and Chief Information Officer.
 Mal has experience in a variety of areas of health care including laboratory, pharmacy, biomedical engineering, staffing services, and clinical and business information management and technology.